 After a termination, some employees are put on disability by their doctors even though they can work.
 If you can work, you need to let your doctor know, so you can collect unemployment instead of disability.

-It’s hard to imagine how much emotional pain is caused by a wrongful termination.
-Employees who are wrongfully terminated, demoted, or subject to a bogus negative review frequently experience severe depression, anxiety, sleeplessness, weight-gain, weight gain, loss of appetite, gastrointestinal problems and other health issues.
+It’s hard to imagine how much emotional pain is caused by wrongful termination.
+Employees who are wrongfully terminated, demoted, or subject to a bogus negative review frequently experience severe depression, anxiety, sleeplessness, weight gain, weight gain, loss of appetite, gastrointestinal problems and other health issues.
 The emotional impact of an illegal firing can be devastating.

 As a general principle, higher awards for emotional distress damages are more likely in cases where the employer’s conduct is more egregious.
 The less terrible the conduct of the employer, the less the employee is likely to recover in damages for emotional distress.

 In cases where the employer has been guilty of fraud, malice and/or oppression, the employee might be entitled to collect punitive or exemplary damages.
 However, there are strict limitations on the recovery of punitive damages.
 The employee must prove the fraud, oppression or malice by “clear and convincing” evidence, which is a higher standard of proof than the “preponderance of the evidence” standard applicable to liability issues.